Over the past 15+ years I have worked with a variety of attorneys and law firms, helping them with their SEO practices.

 Those were just a few examples of many possibilities.

-A Couple Quick Tips Before We Get Started
+Here Are a Couple of Quick Tips Before We Get Started

 Create a Google Doc or spreadsheet to track your keyword ideas in one easy to reference place.
 As you record ideas, separate the keywords by topic, group, or theme, whichever you find easier for your strategy.